 Saudi king to G20: let's unite against coronavirus

 Saudi Arabia's King Salman called on Thursday for G20 leaders to boost funding for a coronavirus vaccine, resume the normal flow of goods and services as soon as possible, and help developing countries overcome the global health crisis.
-His remarks came at the opening of an extraordinary video conference convened by the world's major economies to coordinate action over the outbreak and its economic impacts, as worldwide infections exceeded 470,000 with more than 21,000 dead.
+His remarks came at the opening of an extraordinary, 90-minute video conference convened by the world's major economies to coordinate action over the outbreak that has infected more than 470,000 people and killed more than 21,000 worldwide.

 World Health Organization director-general Tedros Adhanom Ghebreyesus was to address the G20 to seek support for ramping up funding and production of personal protection equipment for health workers amid a global shortage.
 "We have a global responsibility as humanity and especially those countries like the G20," Tedros told a news conference in Geneva late on Wednesday.
 "They should be able to support countries all over the world."

 "The U.S.-China dynamic is pivotal to successful G20 coordination, never more so than now as countries grapple 24/7 to confront and contain a pandemic we do not yet fully understand," former acting U.S. Trade Representative Miriam Sapiro said.
-Meanwhile, Washington may use the summit to launch a debate about ending an oil price war between Riyadh and Moscow that has pushed crude prices to near 20-year lows as the pandemic destroyed global demand, The Wall Street Journal reported.
+Meanwhile, though the Kremlin said oil markets were not under discussion by the G20, Washington could still try to launch a debate about ending a price war between Moscow and Riyadh that has pushed crude prices to near 20-year lows as the pandemic destroyed global demand.
+(Additional reporting by Nayera Abdallah in Cairo, Stephanie Nebehay in Geneva, Andrea Shalal in Washington, Alaa Swilam and Yousef Saba in Dubai, Anton Kolodyazhnyy in Moscow and Ryan Woo in Beijing; Writing by Stephen Kalin; Editing by Toby Chopra and Andrew Cawthorne)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)